jmsassuncao/ATC/README.md

 At the moment, issues related with the sentinel database has prevented the acquisition of older tiles (roughly 8 months) necessary for the classification procedure.

-As it stands, the plug-in will not function correctly.
+As it stands, the plugin will not function correctly.

 Waiting for sentinel infrastructure fix.